 This castle, which overlooks the northeast end of the Island and has spectacular views of neighbouring Island Herm and Jethou, is mentioned multiple times in The Toilers of the Sea and was somewhere that Victor Hugo often visited and walked past.
 It is open to the public throughout the year.
 The history of the castle dates it back to an earthwork from the early Iron Age, but the earliest parts of the stone built castle that we see today date to the 15th century.
 Barracks were added in the 18th century, but several were later demolished.
 During the Second World War the German occupying forces fortified the castle and the surrounding area, remains of which can be seen today.

 Victor Hugo’s daily routine included a swim at Havelet Bay.
 On October 22nd 1857, he recorded his 123rd swim at the Bay and there are important scenes from The Toilers of the Sea set at this very Bay.
-Havelet Bay is easily accessible by sandy beach and has two slipways, one by Castle Cornet and the other at Octopus Bar & Restaurant.
+Havelet Bay is easily accessible by sandy beach and has two slipways, one by Castle Cornet and the other at Octopus Bar & Restaurant (currently closed for refurbishment).
 It overlooks the neighbouring Islands of Herm and Sark, and is the perfect point for sea swimming.
 And if you don’t fancy a swim, you can sit on the beach or sea wall with an ice cream and look out to sea.

 Fermain Bay was one of Victor Hugo’s favourite places to sit and write poetry and bathe in the sea.
 The pebble bay is situated down a valley, accessible by cliff path walk, and holds one of the most beautiful tucked-away beaches and cafes on Guernsey.